mutan/docker-for-psql/readme.md

 ##### Copyright notice

-As far as I know, the books are not freely distributed.
+As far as I know, some books are not freely distributed.
 Use Google or whatever to find and purchase a legal copy.

 ### Prerequisites